 Also, for the calculation of the initial b there are also the following options:

-There is one subtlety, though, since there is a curent value of y in the formula, the error can not be considered as the difference between the current S and the current y - obviously, it will be equal to 0 with equal 1 (this is generally a punctured case).
-Therefore, as an error the difference between the forecasted value (see below) and the following actual value.
+There is one subtlety, though, since there is a current value of y in the formula, the error can not be considered as the difference between the current S and the current y.
+Obviously, it will be equal to 0 with equal 1 (this is generally a punctured case).
+Therefore, as an error, the difference between the forecasted value (see below) and the following actual value.